ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models: Background

 \subsection{Test-Time Scaling}

-State-of-the-art LLMs solve complex tasks by generating CoT reasoning traces~\citep{guo2025deepseek}.
-Given an input question \(\xv\), models produce a sequence of reasoning steps \(\rrv = \{r_1, r_2, \dots, r_T\}\) followed by a final answer \(\yv=g(\rrv,\xv)\).
-Formally, an LLM parameterized by \(\theta\) models the conditional distribution:

-where \(r_t\) denotes the \(t\)-th reasoning step and \(\rrv_{<t}\) are the preceding steps.
-Although CoT reasoning improves final task performance, locally incorrect steps \(r_t\) can propagate and cause wrong answers.
+LLMs solve complex tasks by generating CoT reasoning traces~\citep{guo2025deepseek}.
+Given an input question \(\xv\), models produce a sequence of reasoning steps \(\rrv = \{r_1, r_2, \dots, r_T\}\) followed by a final answer \(\yv=g(\xv,\rrv)\), and we assume that we can effectively extract individual steps and the final answer.
+Although linear CoT reasoning improves final task performance, locally incorrect steps \(r_t\) can propagate and cause incorrect answers.

-\emph{Test-time scaling (TTS)} algorithms \cite{yao2023tree,snell2024scaling} aim to further improve the performance of LLMs without retraining the entire model, by allocating additional computation or using more sophisticated inference strategies.
-By leveraging multiple candidate solutions and verification signals, TTS facilitates selecting a correct answer.
-Common approaches include online and offline best-of-$N$ (BoN) sampling.
-Other techniques employ sophisticated search and sampling techniques based on beam search and backtracking, such as the tree of thoughts \cite{yao2023tree}.
+\emph{Test-time scaling} \cite{yao2023tree,snell2024scaling} aims to further improve the performance of LLMs without retraining the entire model by allocating additional computation during inference or using more sophisticated inference strategies.
+By leveraging multiple candidate solutions and verification guidance, TTS facilitates the selection of better answers.
+Common approaches include best-of-$N$ (BoN) sampling and beam search \cite{xie2023self,yao2023tree,snell2024scalingllmtesttimecompute} (\cref{fig:reprobe_tts}).

-\textbf{Online best-of-$N$ sampling} assumes that in each step, we generate $N$ continuations $\{ r_t^{(1)}, r_t^{(2)}, \dots, r_t^{(N)} \}$, and each of them is evaluated online using a quality function $Q_{\text{online}}\!\left( \rrv^{(j)}_{1:t}\right)$.
-In the greedy version of online best-of-$N$, only the most promising option is expanded further.
-After reaching the final step $T$, the answer is obtained from the greedily derived chain: